 Making this delicious and delightful gift from Post Punk Kitchen is as easy as funneling the ingredients for a batch of homemade cookies into a glass jar.
-This present would be especially personal and enticing if you have an amazing cookie recipe that a far away friend or family member loves.
-Send them your magic ingredients in a jar and they can fill their home with the happy fragrance of fresh baked cookies before sinking their teeth into a favorite cookie you both made together, even while being far apart!
+For an extra personal touch, send a faraway friend or family member their favorite deconstructed cookie recipe!
+Get inspired here.

 Mugs really are everyone’s cup of tea, especially design-savvy monogram mugs.
-These classic cups are super simple to make if you follow the DIY tutorial from Design Mom.
-She scored her inexpensive white mugs at a Goodwill shop, making these gifts thrifty and eco-friendly too.
-Recipients will love cozying up with a cup of coffee, tea, hot cocoa, or warm milk, sipping away with gratitude at their thoughtful gift specially designed by you.
+These classic cups are easy to pull off if you follow the DIY tutorial from Design Mom.
+(She scored her inexpensive white mugs at a Goodwill shop, making these gifts thrifty and eco-friendly too.)
+Recipients will think of you with every sip!

 This idea for rose stamp napkins comes from the good folks at Kiwi Crate and is uber-kid friendly.
 The stamp is made from a celery stalk (neat!) and the result is cheerful and quirky—the perfect accessory for your loved one’s dinner table.

-Nothing captures the vibe of the winter holidays like a good old-fashioned S’more making session.
-If you know someone who loves S’mores (who doesn’t?) then this festive gift will really light their marshmallow roasting fire.
-The easy to follow instructions in this tutorial even show you how to make sweet little toasting forks from wire hangers.
+Nothing captures the vibe of the winter holidays like a good old-fashioned s’more making session.
+That's why a festive s'mores kit is the perfect gift for the marshmallow lovers in your life.
+The easy to follow instructions in this tutorial even show you how to make sweet little toasting forks from wire hangers!

-This is one of the easiest gifts on this list, and one your kids can help assemble.
-No-cook playdough recipes are all over the place but we love this one from learnwithplayathome.
+This is one of the easiest gifts on this list, and one of your kids can help assemble.
+No-cook playdough recipes are all over the place, but we love this one from Learn with Play at Home.
 Make different colored batches and store in handy plastic containers for a showy display.
 Grab the instructions from mix master Debs and order the containers online at amazon.com.

-This cinnamon vanilla body scrub smells delicious, is easy to whip up, and it’s even edible.
-It’s also got all the scents of the season, making it a spirited gift, indeed.
+This cinnamon vanilla body scrub is easy to whip up is even edible.
+It also smells like the holidays, so it's an extra festive treat for loved ones.
 Try making a large batch and giving this out to anyone you know who could use a little pampering.
 Get the how-to at Food Renegade.

-We love the idea of giving personalized gifts that are useful, too.
-This painted serving ware.
-These spoons could be a great hostess gift if your family is booked up with holiday parties.
+We love the idea of giving personalized gifts that are useful, like this painted serving ware.
+These spoons could be a great host gift if your family is booked up with holiday parties.
 Get your kiddos involved and make the stems of these utensils as colorful as they want!
 Learn more at Infarrantly Creative.

-Providing hours of imaginary play and super-easy to whip up ( no sewing required!)
-Lightning McQueen will be begging for a chance to burn rubber on this baby.
-Designed to look like your neighborhood or a far-off land of adventure, it's a surefire hit for any motor-obsessed kiddo.
-Find out how to get it right with a full tutorial from Alison at oopseydaisy.
+Provide hours of imaginary play with a gift that's super-easy to whip up—no sewing required!
+Designed to look like your neighborhood or a far-off land, it's a surefire hit for any motor-obsessed kiddo.
+Find out how to get it right with a full tutorial from Alison at oopsey daisy.

-This gift looks as good as it will taste and it’s definitely going to be a crowd pleaser.
-Include all the trimmings for making a killer ice cream sundae, including the waffle cone, chocolate sauce and of course, sprinkles.
-Find out how savvy mom blogger Jan Scott creates this incredible, edible gift.
+This gift looks as good as it tastes!
+Include all the trimmings for making a killer ice cream sundae, including the waffle cone, chocolate sauce, and of course, sprinkles.
+Find out how to make your own incredible, edible kit from Jan Scott over at Savvy Mom.

 Wipe your feet!
-This idea from Young House Love for a welcome mat gift is super easy and full of customizable opportunities.
-Craft up a seasonal mat (with a reindeer, perhaps?), stencil in a greeting, or let your kiddos go crazy with the painters tape and create a more abstract design.
+This DIY welcome mat is easier than you'd think and full of customizable opportunities.
+Craft up a seasonal mat (with a reindeer, perhaps?), stencil in a greeting or let your kiddos create an abstract design with painters tape.
+Learn more at Young House Love.

 Who's in for a Drum Circle?

-From the gorgeous mind of Katie Shelton at abeautifulmess comes a gift the little drummer boy will have to get his hands on.
-Requiring a few items like leather lace, cotton balls, fabric, a glue gun and wooden dowels, this amazing DIY drum is complete after only a few steps.
-Get all the steps from Katie here.
+From the gorgeous mind of Katie Shelton at A Beautiful Mess comes a gift fit for a little drummer boy or girl.
+With some leather, lace, cotton balls, fabric and wooden dowels, you can whip up this amazing DIY drum in just a few steps.
+Get the instructions here.

-This gift goes out to all the surfers, boarders and skaters at home will want to rip it on a super-easy-to-make balance board.
-Choose any number of brightly colored duck tape options out there, grab some PVC pipe and be on your way to the coolest way to reuse a slab of wood.
-Find out more from project manager mama Meg at elsiemarley.
+This gift goes out to all the surfers, boarders, and skaters at home!
+With some brightly colored duck tape and PVC pipe, you're on your way to the coolest way to reuse a slab of wood.
+Find out more from Meg at Elsie Marley.